speechLabBcCuny/nnaAudiosetClassification/Project_logs.md

         else:
            print("extra samples:", ((left-22712)//20286))
       ```
-    * I also found a array indexing bug and fixed it, correct one is at the

 ### Next:
-* Update notebooks and codes to remove bug and organise codes on src
 * Prepare a notebook with playing those specific parts, and share with you.
 * Running Audioset model over all the data would be good to do
 * Creating spatio-temporal distributions of the tags coming from Audioset model